-Clause 3.9(2) addresses the appropriate use of development of productive land and subsection (j)(i) provides a pathway for the maintenance, operation, upgrade, or expansion of specified infrastructure, on the basis that clause 3.9(3) is satisfied.
+Clause 3.9(2) of the NPS:HPL addresses the appropriate use and development of productive land and subsection (j)(i) provides a pathway for the maintenance, operation, upgrade, or expansion of specified infrastructure, on the basis that clause 3.9(3) is satisfied.
 It is understood that 'new' specified infrastructure is also captured by clause 3.9(2)(j)(i) on the basis of interpretation principles.

-In this case, the proposed solar farm is considered to be renewable energy generation under the Horizons 'One Plan' and constitutes 'infrastructure that delivers a service operated by a lifeline utility' (as defined in the Civil Defence Emergency Act 2002).
+In this case, the proposed solar farm meets the definition of 'specified infrastructure' as 'infrastructure for the generation and/or conveyance of electricity that is fed into the national grid or a network' in the Waikato Reginal Policy Statement (RPS) and constitutes 'infrastructure that delivers a service operated by a lifeline utility' (as defined in the Civil Defence Emergency Act 2002).